LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 Current limitations:

 - The tool cannot deal with syntax errors in the Prolog files.
-These usually occur when using a backend Prolog compiler different from the one used to run the original plain Prolog code.
+These errors usually occur when using a backend Prolog system different from the one used to compile the original plain Prolog code.

 - The tool assumes that all files to be wrapped have different names (even if found in different directories).
 If that is not the case, the name conflicts